 In preparing these Interim Consolidated Financial Statements, certain critical accounting estimates have been used to quantify some assets, liabilities, income and expenses.
-Management was also required to exercise judgment in applying Transelec's accounting policies.
-Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these consolidated financial statements are described in Note 4.
+IFRS also requires management to exercise its judgment in the process of applying Transelec's accounting policies.
+Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these interim consolidated financial statements are described in Note 4.